kdships/MicrosoftTeams/README.md

 # teams
-Contains code for provisioning Teams requests through PowerShell.
-Requests are stored in SharePoint through PowerApps.
-PowerAutomate formats email messages and deletes SharePoint list items.
+Contains code for Teams self-service app.
+Requests are stored in SharePoint through PowerApps and processed through Powershell.
+PowerAutomate formats email messages and deletes SharePoint list items when a request is processed